OpenCyphal/nunavut/src/dev.rst

 ------------------------------------------------

 The Python plugin for vscode comes with a full-featured Python debugger.
-To setup a debug session for dsdlgenj open the launch.json for your workspace and add a configuration like the following to the configurations array::
+To setup a debug session for nnvg open the launch.json for your workspace and add a configuration like the following to the configurations array::

     {
-        "name": "Python: dsdlgenj",
+        "name": "Python: nnvg",
         "type": "python",
         "request": "launch",
-        "program": "${workspaceFolder}/src/dsdlgenj",
+        "program": "${workspaceFolder}/src/nnvg",
         "cwd": "${workspaceFolder}",
         "console": "integratedTerminal",
         "args": ["--templates", "test/gentest_dsdl/templates",